-If you’ve been an Airbnb property manager for any length of time, you know that one of the biggest challenges you face is finding good, quality clients to work with.
+As an Airbnb property manager, I’ve learned that one of the biggest challenges we face is finding good, quality clients to work with.

-With many problems, after you figure out a way to solve the issue once you don’t need to deal with it again.
+With some problems, after you figure out a way to solve the issue once, you don’t need to deal with it again.
 It’s one and done.

-Unfortunately, that’s not the case with this particular problem.
+Unfortunately, that’s not the case with this particular challenge.

-If you have any desire to continue to expand your management portfolio, you’re going to have to constantly be on the lookout for new clients.
-This is actually true even if you don’t want to expand, but simply want to stay constant – there will always be some amount of turnover in your clients, and you’ll need to be on the lookout for great partners to replace them with after they move on.
+If you have any desire to continue to expand your management portfolio, you have to constantly be on the lookout for new clients.
+This is actually true even if you don’t want to expand, but simply want to stay constant.
+There will always be some amount of turnover in your clients.
+You’ll need to be on the lookout for great partners to replace them with after they move on.

 So how to find new STR clients without sounding sleazy or salesy?